 English Department Courses

 Writing-designated, or WRIT, courses provide students with substantive feedback about their writing and opportunities to apply that feedback on the same assignment or when completing writing assignments later in the course.
 WRIT courses must have at least two written assignments.
-Offered in nearly all departments, WRIT courses for a particular semester may be viewed in the Banner Course Search by selecting "Writing-Designated Courses" in the Curriculum Program section.
+Offered in nearly all departments, WRIT courses for a particular semester may be viewed in Courses @ Brown by selecting "Writing-Designated Courses" in the Curriculum Program section on the left-hand navigation.

 Students may not make requests to add the WRIT designation to particular courses.